Honda Orthia

+Production of Orthia stopped in January 2002 while its sibling, the Partner, continued until March 2006.
+The Orthia was replaced by the Airwave station wagon and Stream minivan.

+The Honda Orthia finds itself a increasingly popular platform for modification due to its low price and legality for import to the United States.
+Being based on the 6th generation Civic platform, this allows many options for engine swaps, suspension modifications, and body modifications.
+Popular engine swaps include the VTEC Honda B engines and Honda K engines.
+With a minor amount of body work, the front end of a 1996-2000 Civic can be installed, allowing for the creation of a "Civic Wagon" or "Civic Aerodeck" (Not to be confused with the European market Civic MA/MB/MC).

 Honda Partner (EY6/EY7/EY8/EY9; 1996–2006)

 A commercial van version of the Orthia, called Honda Partner (ホンダ・パートナー, Honda Pātonā) was introduced on March 15, 1996.
-It is powered with either 1,343 cc D13 inline-four, 1,493 cc D15 inline-four or 1,590 cc D16 inline-four engines.
+It is powered with either the 1,343 cc D13, the 1,493 cc D15, or the 1,590 cc D16 inline-four engines.
 The 1.6 L engine-powered Partner was Honda's first Low Emission Vehicle.
 Anti-lock braking system was installed in January 1998 and the vehicle was brought into year 2000 emissions compliance along with a driver-side airbag as standard equipment.